kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 {% include zakviewer.html Name="2022-02-04 Demon Game Fixed" ID="https://scratch.mit.edu/projects/639245268/" caption="Student Y added buttons and a new background to go to the main screen after selecting the difficulty.
 This involved telling which sprites to hide, which required some troubleshooting." %}

-{% include zakviewer.html Name="2022-02-04 Demon Game on Scratch" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K cfreated Easy, Normal, and Hard difficulty buttons and made them appear at the right time and place using receive, goto and show blocks." %}
+{% include zakviewer.html Name="2022-02-04 Demon Game" ID="https://scratch.mit.edu/projects/614681649/" caption="Student K cfreated Easy, Normal, and Hard difficulty buttons and made them appear at the right time and place using receive, goto and show blocks." %}

 Students also tried out a new Minecraft Travel game.